schoeberl/chisel-lab/FAQ.md

 Caused by: (THE REAL ERROR MESSAGE)
     (more indented messages)
 ```
 In the second section of indented messages, you may see links highlighted in blue.
-These will take you to the portions of your code where the error has occured.
+These will take you to the portions of your code where the error has occurred.

 ### IndexOutOfBoundsException
 Might occur when you're trying to do a sub-field assignment (see above) on a vector.